 Imipramine (By mouth)

 Treats depression.
-May also be used to treat bedwetting in children.
+Also used to treat bedwetting in children.
 This medicine is a tricyclic antidepressant.

 Tofranil, Tofranil-PMThere may be other brand names for this medicine.